NotAwesome2/Plugins/README.md

 An example font (the font used in the webclient) has been provided in the writefont folder.
 See /help writefont for in-game usage.

 ## cefcontainment.cs
-This plugins makes it so that only players who have permission to build in the map may use [cef](https://github.com/SpiralP/classicube-cef-loader-plugin) commands.
+This plugin makes it so that only players who have permission to build in the map may use [cef](https://github.com/SpiralP/classicube-cef-loader-plugin) commands.

 ## grc.cs
 This plugin adds /GotoRandomCool, which is like /gotorandom, but based on a curated list.
 The list can be managed with the /grc command.